There are four types of wealth that you should be aware of. I’ll explain why each is important and how to achieve them and provide some examples.

 Your time wealth suffers because you are busier than ever.

-There is also no time to learn how to manage money or pursue your passion in life.
+There is also no time to learn how to manage money or pursue your passion.
 Later on, I’ll show you how it robs you of mental wealth.

 The FIRE community understands time is a finite resource.